 Truly a cidade maravilhosa, Rio is spectacularly located, and to live up to the scenery, cariocas and visitors enjoy a vivid lifestyle nestled between fabulous beaches and rainforested hills.

-If you're more active there's plenty of activities from volleyball, soccer and the Brazilian footvolley which combines the two sports.
+If you're more active, there are plenty of activities from volleyball, soccer and Brazilian footvolley which combines the two sports.

 02 of 05

-The city is South America's largest, Brazil's center of trade and industry.
+The city is South America's largest and Brazil's center of trade and industry.
 Paulistanos work hard and play hard.
-It's known to locals as "Sampa" and while many complain it's a concrete jungle due to its financial focus, there's also plenty of opportunities for art and culture.
+Sao Paulo is known to locals as "Sampa" and while many complain it's a concrete jungle due to its financial focus, there are also plenty of opportunities for art and culture.

 Sao Paulo is also famous for its shopping and is one of the best places to learn Portuguese in Brazil.